-This statement covers the activities of ParkingEye Ltd. and is our Modern Slavery statement for the financial year ended 31 December 2019 required under the provisions of the Modern Slavery Act 2015 (the “Act”).
+This statement covers the activities of Parkingeye Limited (“Parkingeye”) and is our Modern Slavery statement for the financial year ended 31 December 2022 required under the provisions of the Modern Slavery Act 2015 (the “Act”).

-Modern slavery in all its forms of slavery and servitude, forced or compulsory labour and human trafficking is a heinous crime and we will not tolerate any such activities within our own operations or our supply chain.
-We are committed to stamping out modern slavery and are taking the appropriate steps to ensure that everyone who works for ParkingEye benefits from a working environment in which their fundamental human rights are respected and anyone that we do business with also upholds these principles.
+Modern Slavery in all its forms of slavery and servitude, forced or compulsory labour and human trafficking is a heinous crime and we will not tolerate any such activities within our own operations or our supply chain.
+We are committed to stamping out modern slavery and are taking the appropriate steps to ensure that everyone who works for Parkingeye benefits from a working environment in which their fundamental human rights are respected and that our supply chain upholds these principles.

 The information in this statement details policies, processes and actions we have taken to ensure that slavery and human trafficking are not taking place in our supply chains or any part of our own business.

 Our business and supply chain

 Parkingeye provides car park management services and car parking facilities to our clients and users combining our talent, creativity, software, technology and innovation with sector knowledge and proven skills and expertise underpinned by our scaled operational platforms.
 We provide Car Park Management Services for all sectors: NHS Hospitals and Medical Centres; Retail Outlets, Retail Parks; Supermarkets; Pubs and Restaurants; Hotels; Motorway Services; Transport; Education; Professional and Standalone Businesses; and Leisure and Tourism.

 Established in 2004, Parkingeye has grown to become the largest supplier of Automatic Number Plate Recognition (ANPR) systems in the UK.